CloudLabs-MOC/CloudLabs-SEED/Web Security/Shellshock Attack/Shellshock-Attack.md

 Questions.
 Please answer the following questions:

-- Question 1: Will you be able to steal the content of the shadow file/etc/shadow from the server?
+- Question 1: Will you be able to steal the content of the shadow file /etc/shadow from the server?
     Why or why not?
 The information obtained in Task 3.B should give you a clue.
 - Question 2: HTTP GET requests typically attach data in the URL, after the ? mark.
 This could be another approach that we can use to launch the attack.
 In the following example, we attach some data